 As soon as the first glimmers of warm weather appear, so does messaging around achieving that optimal "summer body"—whether that's through advertisements, on social media, or other places.
 And there are endless resources claiming to help you achieve said ideal body—maybe you've even had a personal trainer give you a meal plan, take progress photos, and track your weight.

 Now, you may wonder how setting workout goals might fit into this new, evolving culture—after all, is it possible to measure fitness progress beyond aesthetic results?
 In short, yes!
-For starters, there's a growing body of research that shows doing exercise from intrinsic motivation—aka the sheer pleasure and satisfaction of it—may actually be the key to consistency.
+For starters, there's a growing body of research that shows doing exercise from intrinsic motivation2—aka the sheer pleasure and satisfaction of it—may actually be the key to consistency.

 So how do you turn up the dial on your intrinsic motivation and start to challenge the weight loss narrative?
 As a body-neutral personal trainer and intuitive eater, I'm here to share some ways you can set weight-neutral fitness goals so you can get all the benefits of exercise (more energy! healthier joints! better quality of life!) without the mental health toll:

 If you love to hit progress milestones along the journey, this one is for you.
 Try picking one exercise you'd like to improve or accomplish, like running a 5K.
 Consider your ability level now and use that info to set a SMART (specific, measurable, achievable, relevant, and time-bound) goal.
 Break it down into smaller parts that you can work on each week, to eventually increase your run time.
 Then, mark your progress along the way.